hugoj0s3/jobmaster-net/docs/ArchitectureTuningGuide.md

 ---

+### Parameter 6: Sizing the Look-Ahead Window (`TransientThreshold`)
+The `TransientThreshold` (Default: `10 minutes`) is a global cluster setting that defines the look-ahead time window for scheduling and fast execution routing.

+It governs two critical parts of the JobMaster lifecycle:
+1. **Coordinator Scan Lookahead**: The Coordinator queries the Master DB for future scheduled jobs whose execution time falls within this window, reserving them in bulk and assigning them to active worker buckets.
+2. **Immediate Execution decision (SavePending)**: When a new job is scheduled, the write buffer compares the job's planned start time against this threshold.
+If it falls **within** the window, the job uses the immediate **YES path** execution shortcut (bypassing normal scanning queues to execute instantly in the worker's active bucket).
+If it is scheduled **outside** the window, it takes the **NO path** (saved to the Master DB and scheduled to be acquired later).

+#### Sizing Scenarios for `TransientThreshold`:
+* **High-Throughput, Stable Environments**:
+  * *Tuning Strategy*: Increase the threshold (e.g., `15` to `30` minutes).
+  * *Why*: A larger look-ahead window allows the Coordinator to prefetch and onboard larger batches of future tasks in fewer database sweeps.
+This significantly reduces the polling overhead and query load on the Master DB.
+* **Highly Dynamic or Auto-scaling Environments (e.g., Kubernetes)**:
+  * *Tuning Strategy*: Decrease the threshold (e.g., `1` to `5` minutes).
+  * *Why*: If worker pods scale down or restart frequently, pre-allocating jobs too far in advance increases the volume of "orphaned" tasks that must undergo self-healing recovery when a worker goes offline.
+A shorter threshold keeps task distribution highly dynamic and minimizes recovery overhead.

+---

 ## 3. Self-Healing & Orphan Recovery (The Lost Bucket Rescue)

 If an **Agent Worker** crashes or loses connectivity, JobMaster automatically recovers the orphaned work without losing a single job: